Exponential integrate-and-fire

-Exponential integrate-and-fire models are compact and computationally efficient nonlinear spiking neuron models with one or two variables.
+In biology exponential integrate-and-fire models are compact and computationally efficient nonlinear spiking neuron models with one or two variables.
 The exponential integrate-and-fire model was first proposed as a one-dimensional model.
 The most prominent two-dimensional examples are the adaptive exponential integrate-and-fire model and the generalized exponential integrate-and-fire model.
 Exponential integrate-and-fire models are widely used in the field of computational neuroscience and spiking neural networks because of (i) a solid grounding of the neuron model in the field of experimental neuroscience, (ii) computational efficiency in simulations and hardware implementations, and (iii) mathematical transparency.

 Exponential integrate-and-fire (EIF)

 The exponential integrate-and-fire model (EIF) is a biological neuron model, a simple modification of the classical leaky integrate-and-fire model describing how neurons produce action potentials.
 In the EIF, the threshold for spike initiation is replaced by a depolarizing non-linearity.
 The model was first introduced by Nicolas Fourcaud-Trocmé, David Hansel, Carl van Vreeswijk and Nicolas Brunel.
 The exponential nonlinearity was later confirmed by Badel et al. It is one of the prominent examples of a precise theoretical prediction in computational neuroscience that was later confirmed by experimental neuroscience.

 In the exponential integrate-and-fire model, spike generation is exponential, following the equation: